newtonproject/NEPs/NEPS/nep-12.md

 | Created | 2020-04-23 |
 | Updated | |

-This is the suggested template for NewOrg NRC-X.
+This is the suggested template for NewOrg NRC-12.

 ## Simple Summary